Freedom of press in Eritrea

-Although the Eritrean constitution guarantees freedom of speech and press, Eritrea has received some of the worst rankings on RSF's press freedom index.
+The freedom of speech is the right to communicate one's opinions and ideas, nominally guaranteed by the Eritrean constitution.
+In practice, Eritrea has received some of the worst rankings in RSF's press freedom index.
 As of 2004, the press in Eritrea under the government led by Isaias Afwerki remained tightly controlled.

 Legal status

-The Eritrean Government passed several laws to limit press freedom in its country.
+The Eritrean government passed several laws to limit press freedom in its country.
 In 1996, a law was passed banning media broadcasts and journalists, who now need licenses to be able to work.
 In 2001, all independent media were banned, leaving state media as the sole alternative.
 Furthermore, among limitations, "media publications must be submitted for government approval prior to release" according to Freedom House.

-Since 2001, several journalists were arrested without any charges according to the committee to Protect Journalists (CPJ), including 17 journalists who were imprisoned in Eritrea as of 1 December 2015.
+Since 2001, several journalists were arrested without any charges according to the Committee to Protect Journalists (CPJ), including 17 journalists who were imprisoned in Eritrea as of 1 December 2015.
 Among the most recent imprisonments, in 2011 four journalists working for the government radio and television station (Dimtsi Hafash) were arrested and imprisoned.
 There is no information on the condition of those imprisoned; many are believed to have died since, even though there is in either case no confirmation.
-In 2014, lawyers tried to press Swedish courts to investigate crimes against humanity, torture, and abduction, because of the imprisonment of the Swedish-Eritrean journalist Dawit Isaak according to the committee to Protect Journalist.
+In 2014, lawyers tried to press Swedish courts to investigate crimes against humanity, torture, and abduction, because of the imprisonment of the Swedish-Eritrean journalist Dawit Isaak according to the Committee to Protect Journalist.
 Eritrean authorities refused to cooperate and the case was closed.
 While there have been reports that Isaak died in detention in 2011, this has not been confirmed, and other reports claim that he may be alive in 2015.